buddhist-uni/buddhist-uni.github.io/_content/articles/right-view-and-the-four-noble-truths_analayo.md

 ---
-title: "Right View and the Scheme of the Four Noble Truths: The _Saṃyukta-āgama_ Parallel to the _Sammādiṭṭhi-sutta_ and the Simile of the Four Skills of a Physician"
+title: "Right View and the Scheme of the Four Noble Truths: The _Saṃyukta-āgama_ Parallel to the _Sammādiṭṭhi-sutta_ and the Simile of the Four Skills of a Physician"
 authors: [analayo]
 journal: "Canadian Journal of Buddhist Studies"
 year: 2011